Ibrahimsalman01/WebCrawler/README.md

 3. Search.py - Incomplete

 ## Crawler.py
-* Finished functionality, but can I optimize it more to run faster?
+* Finished functionality, but can I optimize it?